 Youth Events in the Community

-The bureau has attended numerous events within the community both virtually and in person to connect with Queens’ youth.
+The unit has attended numerous events within the community both virtually and in person to connect with Queens’ youth.
 Our staff educates them on the role of the District Attorney’s Office, and how our work impacts their community.
 Additionally, our staff stresses how important it is for them to make the right choices in life, and how the wrong choices can have a lasting impact on their lives.
 At these events, our staff, also networks with people who can expand our access to young people, such as school administrators, teachers, coaches, and religious leaders.